OriolGraCar/InteractMaker/Report.md

 Martz, Eric; Help, Index & Glossary for Protein Explorer, http://www.umass.edu/microbio/chime/pe_beta/pe/protexpl/igloss.htm Jeffrey, George A.; An introduction to hydrogen bonding, Oxford University Press, 1997.

 To check Clashes we use 1.5 Amstrongs, which is smaller than the N,C and O vVnderwalls radius.
-This means that if we found several atoms at this distance they must be clashing.
+This means that if we find several atoms at this distance they must be clashing.

 Values of Vanderwalls radius taken from: http://ww2.chemistry.gatech.edu/~lw26/structure/molecular_interactions/mol_int.html

-Nelson, David L. (David Lee), 1942-.
-(2008).
-Lehninger principles of biochemistry.
-New York :W.H.
-Freeman,

-Kuznetsova, I. M., Turoverov, K. K., & Uversky, V. N. (2014).
-What Macromolecular Crowding Can Do to a Protein.
-International Journal of Molecular Sciences, 15(12), 23090–23140.